IGME-202-2221/project-1-sap2481/README.md

 ## You Additions

-This game is different for me in that it will have only one enemy with multiple weapon types to use against the player, with weapon recharges & time-in-effect differing depending on the weapon's power.
+This game is different for me in that it will have one primary enemy with different abilities on different cooldowns, such as its normal bullets, its more powerful laser attack, and sending out smaller, weaker fighters to fight the player ship.

 ## Sources